Phototherapy indications and contraindications. “physical foundations of light therapy” cycle of improvement “physiotherapy

 • 8. acceleration of tissue regeneration;

-• 9. increase in local tissue resistance to infection;
+• 9. increasing local tissue resistance to infection;

 • 10. reflex decrease in the tone of striated and smooth muscles